Review: ‘Suburban Fury,’ starring Sara Jane Moore

 With the help of publicist David “Davey” Rosenberg (who died in 1986, at the age of 49), Doda decided to make a name for herself as America’s first famous topless dancer.
 On June 19, 1964, she wore a monokini while dancing.
 The Republican National Convention was happening in San Francisco at the same time as this milestone in the counterculture movement.
 Doda’s topless performance was an immediate hit and quickly led to sold-out performances with topless Doda as the headliner.

 The topless women craze soon spread to other businesses in San Francisco, such as having topless waitresses, topless female sales clerks in retail stores and topless female shoe shiners.
-Because a business such as shoe shining is often conducted outdoors, the city officials began getting complaints about topless women being in public where children could see them.
+Because a business such as shoe shining is often conducted outdoors, San Francisco’s city officials began getting complaints about topless women being in public where children could see them.
 It led to a growing backlash against businesses that had topless women as part of the business.

 In 1965, police took action when Doda, Del Prete, Pete Mattioli and several other topless dancers at the Condor were arrested for public indecency but were acquitted in a trial, because the prosecution could not prove there was a general consensus in the community that topless dancing was considered lewd and lascivious.
 The arrest brought even more fame to Doda, who was often described as a pioneer for female sexual liberation.
 Doda and other female Condor dancers were arrested again on public indecency charges in 1967, but the case never went to trial.